-To maintain an active CPA license in Ohio, certified public accountants have to fulfill the CPE requirement on a triennial basis.
+To maintain an active CPA license in Ohio, certified public accountants have to fulfill a CPE requirement on a triennial basis.

 Here is a summary for your reference:

-All continuing education reporting periods begin on January 1 and end on December 31.
-For new CPAs are required to take 40 CPE hours in the first two years instead of the normal 120 hours in the 3-year period.
+In Ohio, CPAs need 120 hours of continuing education every 3 years, and the reporting period begins on January 1 and ends on December 31.
+New CPAs are required to take 40 CPE hours in the first 2 years instead of the normal 120 hours in the 3-year period.

-You can also contact Accountancy Board of Ohio for general licensing and CPE information:
+You can also contact the Accountancy Board of Ohio for general licensing and CPE information:

 Photograph courtesy of codydean

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!